In common with other screeds it is very important that good drying conditions are provided as soon as it is appropriate.

 For Gyvlon screeds adequate protection from rapid drying or draughts should be provided for the first 48-72 hours.
 Thereafter the relative humidity of the building should be low to allow moisture release from the screed and facilitate drying.
 Failure to provide the desired conditions can prolong screed drying times considerably and may lead to delays in the construction schedule.

-FLOW SCREED DRYING TIME
+LIQUID FLOW SCREED DRYING TIMES

 Under ideal drying conditions (a warm, well ventilated room) Gyvlon Screed dries at a rate of 1mm/day up to a thickness of 40mm and then at a rate of 1⁄2 mm/day for thicknesses above this.